A-DaRo/language_and_ai/README.md

 ## How It Works

-### Phase 1: Scraping
+### Phase 1: Discovery (Dry Run)
-1. **Initialization**: Browser and components are initialized
+1. **Initialization**: Browser and automation helpers spin up.
-2. **Cookie Handling**: Automatically rejects cookie banners and handles reload
-3. **Content Expansion**: Expands databases, scrolls for lazy-loading, and opens toggles
-4. **Link Extraction**: Finds all internal Notion page links with their hierarchical context
-5. **Recursive Scraping**: Follows links up to the configured depth, creating nested folder structure
-6. **Asset Download**: Downloads and localizes all images with retry logic and URL sanitization
-7. **HTML Preservation**: Saves complete HTML with all CSS and JavaScript intact
+2. **Lightweight Visits**: Each page is opened just long enough to capture the title and internal links—no downloads, no expansions.
+3. **Tree Assembly**: The discovered hierarchy is stored in `PageContext` objects and rendered as an ASCII tree for review.
+4. **Interactive Prompt**: Accept the plan, abort, or type `d`/`deeper` to bump the discovery depth and rebuild the map before continuing.

-### Phase 2: Link Rewriting
+### Phase 2: Execution (Scraping)
-8. **Context Mapping**: Builds a map of all scraped URLs to their local file paths
+5. **Plan Reuse**: The confirmed tree becomes the authoritative roadmap—no redundant rediscovery.
+6. **Content Expansion & Asset Capture**: Each queued page undergoes the full scraping routine (expansions, asset/file downloads, HTML preservation).
-9. **Link Translation**: Parses each saved HTML file and rewrites all internal `<a>` tags
+7. **Link Rewriting**: Saved HTML is revisited so internal `<a>` tags point to the correct local paths.
-10. **Relative Path Calculation**: Converts absolute Notion URLs to relative local paths (e.g., `../../Week_2/index.html`)
-11. **Verification**: Logs all rewritten links for verification
+8. **Integrity Audit**: The auditor runs last to flag missing files or lingering remote references.

 ### Result
-A fully self-contained, interactive offline copy that looks and behaves exactly like the original Notion site!
+A fully self-contained, interactive offline copy that mirrors the original Notion site, produced under your direct supervision.

 ## Logging